samarabbas/temporal-documentation-legacy/docs/11_search.md

 - Size of value: 2kb per value
 - Total size of key and values: 40kb per workflow

-Temporal reserves keys like DomainID, WorkflowID, and RunID.
+Temporal reserves keys like NamespaceID, WorkflowID, and RunID.
 These can only be used in list queries.
 The values are not updatable.

 ### Upsert Search Attributes in Workflow